armanm/homebrew-iggy/README.md

   export IGGY_CONFIG_PATH=configs/server.json

-Alternatively you may want to export the default server configuration like this:
+Alternatively you may want to choose to use the default server configuration like this:

   export IGGY_CONFIG_PATH=/opt/homebrew/etc/iggy/configs/server.json
 ==> Summary